NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 2. IMPACTS OF COVID-19 AND TRAVEL RESTRICTIONS

-To help you navigate through this challenging time, visit our COVID-19 FAQ for additional information on what resources and supports are available at SFU and how the COVID-19 pandemic may impact your immigration and medical insurance process for international students.
+To help you navigate through this challenging time, visit our COVID-19 FAQ for additional information on what resources and supports are available at SFU and how the COVID-19 pandemic may impact immigration and medical insurance for international students.

 How will COVID-19 impact my post-graduation work permit application?